SQLtattoo/GH900/GitHub-Security-Tutorial.md

-# GitHub Security Features - Demo Guide
+# GitHub Security Features - Tutorial Guide

 Welcome to the GitHub Security hands-on demo!
 This guide will walk you through GitHub's security features using practical examples.